vonajs/vona/packages-docs/guide/techniques/serialization/introduction.md

 ## Serializer Transform Parameters

-Parameters can be defined for Serializer Transform, allowing for more flexible configuration of the conversion logic.
+Parameters can be defined for Serializer Transform, allowing for more flexible configuration of the conversion logic

-For example, define the `first` parameter for Serializer Transform `upper` to control whether only the first letter is capitalized.
+For example, define the `first` parameter for Serializer Transform `upper` to control whether only the first letter is capitalized

-### 1. Define Parameter Types
+### 1. Defining parameter types

 ``` diff
 export interface ISerializerTransformOptionsUpper extends IDecoratorSerializerTransformOptions {